Associative Schemes: Associative Schemes

 \begin{corollary} Let $\phi:A\rightarrow B$ be homomorphism of associative rings.
 Then there is a natural morphism $\operatorname{aSpec}(\phi):\operatorname{aSpec}B\rightarrow\operatorname{aSpec}A$ \end{corollary}

-\begin{proof} The diagram gives the map on points sending the spectral $A$-module $P$ to the spectral $B$-module $P.$ The universal property of $A_P$ gives that there is a unique morphism $B_P\rightarrow A_P$ which gives the corresponding morphism of pointed rings, thus a morphism of pre-sheaves, then of sheaves. \end{proof}
+\begin{proof} The diagram gives the map on points sending the aprime $A$-module $P$ to the aprime $B$-module $P.$ The universal property of $A_P$ gives that there is a unique morphism $B_P\rightarrow A_P$ which gives the corresponding morphism of pointed rings, thus a morphism of pre-sheaves, then of sheaves. \end{proof}